Mt. Hart Wilderness Lodge is located off the western half of the Gibb River Road.

 The 50km access track makes for a very scenic drive, winding and climbing through the ranges.
 This really is a unique and exceptionally beautiful area.

 When I visited Mt.
-Hart for the first time I was surprised to find
+Hart for the first time (in 2009!)
+I was surprised to find

 it's just me, but what I expected was one of those posh and manicured